Google Search Console is a handy audit tool that should be used by every SEO, digital marketer, or anyone working with a functioning website.

 Type of Googlebot Crawling Your Site

-In the crawl stats report you can also view the types of user agents that are visiting your website.
+In the crawl stats report, you can also view the types of user agents visiting your website

 The different agents you’ll see here are: